samcat437/Milestone-1/README.md

 6. The group's name will take the user back to the home page once clicked.
 7. Navbar on mobile devices will have the name of the group left, the logo on flush left and the navigation options in a hamburger icon flush right.
     * Once the hamburger is clicked, the navigation options will appear.
-8. There will be an effect when the options are hovered over.
+8. When nav options are hovered, the text will darken.

 ### Footer
 1. Footer will be located on the bottom of all pages.
 2. Footer will have four sections:
     * Contact Us - to include telephone, email, and social media contact methods.
-    * Privacy - to include the privacy statement and Copy Right Information.
+    * Privacy - to include the privacy statement and copyright Information.
-    * Quick Links to other pages of the website - Weddings Packages and Contact Us
+    * Quick Links to other pages of the website - Weddings Packages and Contact Us.
     * Social Media links
 3. On mobile devices, the footer will only display social media links.

-### About Section
+### Home Page About Section
 1. Located below the hero image on the home page.
 2. This section will feature a video of the quartet performing to draw interest to the user.
     * The video will be default muted.
-3. Next to the video there will be a button to link the user to the video section of the website for further listening.
+3. Next to the video there will be a button to link the user to the video section of the website for further listening, which is inactive at this release.
 4. There will be descriptive text to the right of the video giving background on the group and providing an overview of the website's mission.
 5. There will be a button to link to the contact page to submit an enquiry, titled "request a free quote."
-6. There will be a button linking to more videos for a future release.
-7. On mobile devices, the text will appear below the hero image, then video, and finally the "more videos" button and the "request a quote" button.
+6. On mobile devices, the text will appear below the hero image, then video, and finally the "more videos" button and the "request a quote" button.
-8. The page will have the Navbar and Footer elements.
+7. The page will have the Navbar and Footer elements.

-### Wedding Prices and Packages
+### Wedding About and Packages
 1. On the Weddings page, there will be a video to draw the user's attention.
     * The video will be default muted.
 2. There will be text to introduce the section.